Is My Money Safe and Secure with FCA Authorised Money Transfer Providers?

-The FCA, which stands for Financial Conduct Authroity, was previously a part of the FSA.
+What is the FCA?
+The FCA, which stands for Financial Conduct Authority, was previously a part of the FSA.
 The FSA (Financial Services Authority) was a UK self-funded authority, founded under the Financial Services and Markets Act 2000 (FSMA).
-It ceased to exist in 2012, and split into two authorities, one is the PRA and the second is is the FCA.
+It ceased to exist in 2012, and split into two authorities, one is the PRA and the second is the FCA (all detailed in our money transfer history timeline).

-he authority is governed by a board appointed by the treasury, and supervises the activity of over 50,000 UK-facing financial business firms.
+The authority is governed by a board appointed by the treasury and supervises the activity of over 50,000 UK-facing financial services firms.

 - Escalating issues to Upper Tribunal (Tax and Chancery Chamber) and the Commissioner of Complaints

 - Supervision over Financial Crime

 - Supervision over Anti Money Laundering